Skip Navigation

 Course Description

-This course is an introduction to the law and policy governing corporations.
-Corporations are legally created entities designed to facilitate accumulation of large amounts of capital (that is money and other things of value).
-They do so primarily by offering investors the opportunity of a financial return on their investment, without the requirement to undertake financial risk (above the amount invested) or responsibility for managing the enterprise.
-Thus, corporations permit passive investment and the separation of ownership and control.
-Most of the law governing corporations are designed to regulate the relationships between owners (equity investors) and managers and to provide rules to govern managers in the exercise of power over actions of the company.
+This course is an introduction to the law and policy governing the formation and operation of various business associations.
+Corporations are legally created entities designed to facilitate accumulation of large amounts of capital.
+They achieve this by enabling passive investment and the separation of ownership and control.
+Investors are offered the opportunity for a financial return on their investment without having to undertake financial risk above the amount invested or assume responsibility for managing the enterprise.
+The course begins with the foundational principles of agency law, which are critical to understanding the liability rules for all business entities.
+Most of the law governing corporations is designed to regulate the relationships between owners (equity investors) and managers, and to provide rules that govern managers in the exercise of power over company actions.

 Schedule